Cover image for Understanding tenant and owner representation in commercial or residential real estate

 • Design potential - Can the space be transformed cost-effectively to meet tenant requirements?

-Real estate agents working with tenants can partner with interior design coaches to help clients visualize space potential.
-This is especially valuable for Airbnb hosts, long-term renters, or small business owners evaluating properties that need improvements.
+Real estate agents working with tenants can partner with interior design coaches to help clients evaluate how efficiently a space can support operational needs, layout changes, or future improvements before committing to a lease.
+This is especially valuable for anyone evaluating properties that need improvements before moving in or opening to guests.

 Frequently Asked Questions